 Both campuses at Anglia Ruskin are fully Wi-Fi enabled.
 There are many student PCs available across both campuses and open study areas accessible to all students.
 There is also IT support on call on campuses for students whilst they are studying or attending classes.

-We have a medical centre on our Cambridge campus and a GP surgery open to students and the public on our Chelmsford campus.
+Anglia Ruskin University has a medical centre on the Cambridge campus and a GP surgery open to students and the public on the Chelmsford campus.

 Anglia Ruskin campuses are close to the city centres of both Cambridge and Chelmsford.
 Both include a student union shop, book shop, gym, employment bureau and student bar and social spaces.
 Both ARU Cambridge and Chelmsford have supermarkets and restaurants within minutes of the campus.